-- A. An investigation into the student and parties involved will occur.
-During this time, the student may be suspended (full or in-school) for up to three days. - B. A hearing of the Bosco Tech Disciplinary Board may follow to provide recommendations for disciplinary action, which may include expulsion.
+- A. An investigation will occur involving the student and all parties involved.
+During this period, the student may be suspended from school (full or in-school) for up to three days. - B. A hearing of the Bosco Tech Disciplinary Board may follow to provide recommendations for disciplinary action, which may include dismissal from the school.